Inflectra/rapise-documentation/docs/RVL/Conditions.md

     | End  | of If                    |        |                  |           |           |            |

-2 rows condition syntax together with [If-Else](IfElse.md) may be used to mimic a `switch` statement:
+The 2-row condition syntax, together with [If-Else](IfElse.md), can be used to mimic a `switch` statement:

 === "Screenshot"
     ![IfElse_Switch](./img/Conditions_IfElseSwitch.png)